DigitalRiver/react-atlas/README.md

  - [CSS Modules Demo](https://css-modules.github.io/webpack-demo/)
  - [Interoperable CSS](http://glenmaddern.com/articles/interoperable-css) <- the low-level 'guts' of CSS Modules for those interested

+Because we are using CSS Modules we decided that a CSS framework with [Atomic CSS Principals](https://www.lucidchart.com/techblog/2014/01/31/atomic-css-tool-set/) would be the most benefical base for use to compose from.
+After some research we ended up picking [Basscss](http://www.basscss.com/) for it's small size, modularity and generic out-of-the-box look.
+In the future we will most liekly end up pulling all of Basscss into a higher level within the project to allow more flexibilty as we extend into complex components.
+But for now Basscss is a dependency of React Atlas.

 ## License
 This project is licensed under the terms of the [MIT license](https://github.com/react-toolbox/react-toolbox/blob/master/LICENSE).